fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iv.md

 ---

-They gathered in the sala just after dusk.
+That night, they gathered in the sala.

 No one needed to say why.

-Miguel finished laying the last of the salt line.
-Anna lit the candles at the four corners again.
-And Lito, after locking the door with trembling fingers, took a worn wooden chair and sat with his hands folded over a small bottle of holy water.
+Miguel laid the last of the salt line.
+Anna lit the candles.
+Lito locked the door with trembling fingers and sat in the wooden chair beside the altar, holy water in his lap, eyes shadowed but steady.

-He looked older tonight.

-But his eyes were clear.

 “We’ve waited long enough,” he said.
 “You need to know what we’re facing.”

 The candlelight trembled slightly.

----

 “I didn’t believe my mother at first,” he began.
 “I thought it was grief talking.
 Belen had returned, yes—but people return.
 Strange doesn’t mean cursed.”

 He paused.
 Rubbed the corner of his eye.

 “But then the stillbirths started.
 Quiet ones.
 No mourning.
 No questions.
 Some mothers grew pale.
-Distant.
 Some disappeared altogether.”

 He looked at Anna.